Cookies

 13 March

-The BDBC tree officer has agreed to carry out a resistograph test on the beech; also the tree work has not been commissioned yet.
-So nothing likely for at least the next week.
+The BDBC tree officer agreed to carry out a resistograph test on the beech; and subsequently agreed a reprieve for our tree!
 The tree officer mentioned it is possible the work on the other 11 trees may proceed.

 The Jubiloaks committee